 Usually, the recovery after vasectomy is very short.
 Oftentimes your physician will recommend light activity for 1-3 days after the procedure.
 Most people are able to return to work the next day,especially if they have a sedentary job.
 Some people prefer to have the procedure performed on a Friday and are back to work on Monday.

 Will my vasectomy be covered by my insurance?

 Most insurance companies will cover the total or partial costs of a vasectomy.
 It is cheaper for the insurance company to pay for the vasectomy than it is to pay for another pregnancy.
-Even if your insurance carrier does not cover the costs of a vasectomy, most male reproductive surgeons will perform this procedure for under $1000.
+Even if your insurance carrier does not cover the costs of a vasectomy, most reproductive surgeons will perform this procedure for under $2000.
 Considering the cost to raise a child per year is approximately $10,000, vasectomy is a very affordable option.

 What are the alternatives to vasectomy?

 There are many different options for male contraception; however, none of them are as reliable as a vasectomy.
 Unfortunately, a reliable male contraceptive pill is not available.
 A couple can choose to use condoms.
 These come in various sizes and brands.
 Condoms offer the additional advantage of preventing transmission of sexually transmitted diseases.
 Condoms can break and they must be applied every time prior to intercourse.
 Many men report decreased satisfaction during sexual intercourse when they wear a condom.
 Also, care must be taken not to use a latex condom in couples who have latex allergies.
 The “withdrawal” method/coitus interrupts us or the timing method is other techniques used to prevent pregnancy.
 These techniques are not reliable and are associated with unacceptable pregnancy rates.